18F/identity-design-system/README.md

 npm run lint
 ```

+## Visual regression tests

+When a pull request is submitted, a visual regression test will be automatically run to check for any visual changes between the working copy of the branch and the live documentation site.
+These will be reported as the `ci/circleci: visual-regression` GitHub status check.

+A failure of this status check only indicates that a visual change was detected.
+Depending on the types of changes being proposed, this may be expected.
+Anyone with access to the CircleCI dashboard can review the specific changes by following the status check "Details" link and comparing the set of screenshots under the "Artifacts" tab.
+If the visual changes are acceptable, the pull request can be merged, even if the status check is reported as a failure.

 ## Deploying documentation updates

 Documentation deploys are performed automatically upon merging to `master` by [Federalist](https://federalist.18f.gov/).
 Federalist performs the following steps: